 Raw vegan is a term used to describe a plant-based diet consisting of food that has not been cooked or exposed to temperatures beyond the threshold of approximately 118 degrees Fahrenheit [48 degrees Celsius].
-This type of balanced diet can also consist of foods while being harvested, but it’ll be more difficult for someone following this plan to eat fruit or veggies from a farm.
+This balanced diet can also consist of foods while being harvested, but it’ll be more difficult for someone to follow this plan to eat fruit or veggies from a farm.
 However, this form of veganism is very popular and is known to be the healthiest out of all other types mentioned here.

 5. Gluten-Free Diet

 Mainly used by those that have been diagnosed with Celiac Disease [an autoimmune disease that damages the lining of the small intestine when gluten is consumed by the person suffering from Celiac Disease], this type of balanced diet requires an individual to avoid any gluten-containing grains such as wheat or rye.